FelixFelicis7/Sales-Data-Analytics/README.md

 A collection of SQL scripts that turn a sales data warehouse into business insights.
 The analysis is centered on **sales performance**, enriched with **customer** and **product** data to understand who is buying, what is selling, and how the business is trending over time.

-The queries are built on top of the star-schema warehouse from [sales-data-warehouse](https://github.com/YOUR-USERNAME/sales-data-warehouse), and are organized around the business questions they answer rather than the SQL techniques they use.
+The queries are built on top of the star-schema warehouse from [sales-data-warehouse](https://github.com/FelixFelicis7/Sales-Data-Warehouse), and are organized around the business questions they answer rather than the SQL techniques they use.

 ## Analysis Themes

-### 1. Understanding the Data
+### 1. Understanding the Data (Exploratory Data Analysis EDA)
 Getting a clear picture of what the data holds before diving into analysis: the structure of the database, the customer and product dimensions, the time span the sales cover, and the core measures available.

 - `00_init_database.sql` — Set up the database and load the data.